 A write bitmap is started by specifying the new qualifier /POLICY=MINICOPY[=OPTIONAL] to the DISMOUNT command when removing a member from a shadow set.
-You can also start a write bitmap with the MOUNT command when mounting a shadow set less one or two members, as described in Section 7.7.2.
+You can also start a write bitmap with the MOUNT command when mounting a shadow set less one or two members, as described in Section 7.6.2, "Creating a Bitmap With MOUNT".